infostam/dtk-releases/README.md

 ## File Converter

-In order to use the **File Converter** tool, click on the `Open` button, select a PCAP file with proprietary 5G frames to convert, and click on the `Convert` button.
+In order to use the **File Converter** tool, click on the `Open` button, select a file with a supported file type to convert, and click on the `Convert` button.

-Once the conversion completed, a new PCAPNG file is generated with the same name as the source file with an additional *_decoded* string, stored in the same folder as the source file, contains the decoded 5G frames along with all the other packets, and a popup message is shown.
+Once the conversion completed, a new PCAPNG file is generated with the same name as the source file with an additional *_decoded* string, stored in the same folder as the source file, contains the decoded 5G frames along with other packets, and a popup message is shown.
 The number of successfully decoded packets is also mentioned.

-In case the source file has the 5G frames on a different UDP port (not the default 49999 used by the application), add that port to the input field before conversion to identify the proprietary packets.
+In case the source file is a PCAP file and it has the 5G frames on a different UDP port (not the default 49999 used by the application), add that port to the input field before conversion to identify the proprietary packets.

 **Note**, only one application can communicate with the device’s Diag port at the same time.